kenalizadeh/boids_rs/README.md

 Created a separate project to experiment with movement system.
 Inspired by [Game Endeavor Video](https://www.youtube.com/watch?v=6BrZryMz-ac).
 Didn't go far, but had fun.

 ### 24 March
 Until this point I tried to figure the rule implementations myself, hence the whole Raycasting, local flock's mean angle calculation.
 Which was lots of fun, since I had no deadlines.
-It meant
 Then I watched this [Suboptimal Engineer Video](https://www.youtube.com/watch?v=HzR-9tfOJQo) on boids simulation.
 Tried not to cheat and copy everything so didn't watch a lot.
 The intro explained how we just have to calculate separate velocities for the rules (separation, alignment, cohesion) and "combine" them to end up with a final velocity for each boid.
 So now going with that.
 To be continued...